 - Hints about the conflicts that won’t spoil the plot for readers.

 - Most vendors require clean book descriptions.
 Avoid the use of sexually-charged words and profanity.

 - Read published book blurbs from the genre in which you write, especially ones that catch your attention and are in your category’s top twenty best sellers.
 What words do they use?
 Why do you like them?
 Notice the language and flow.
-Repeat the process with books near the bottom of the list.
+Repeat the process with books near the middle of the top 100, and again at the bottom.
 Do you notice any differences?
 This exercise will help you target your audience.